toriihq/hapi-saml2/README.md

 # hapi-saml2

-> hapi-saml2 is a [hapi.js](https://hapijs.com/) plugin, it uses [passport-saml](https://github.com/bergie/passport-saml) library to provide Single Sign On using SAML protocol
+> hapi-saml2 is a [hapi.js](https://hapijs.com/) plugin, it uses [passport-saml](https://github.com/node-saml/passport-saml) library to provide Single Sign On using SAML protocol

 ## Notes

-This plugin based on [passport-saml](https://github.com/bergie/passport-saml) and is a fork of [hapi-saml-sso](https://www.npmjs.com/package/hapi-saml-sso).
+This plugin based on [passport-saml](https://github.com/node-saml/passport-saml) and was originally inspired by [hapi-saml-sso](https://www.npmjs.com/package/hapi-saml-sso).

 Check the documentation of the repository for `options` documentation